‘One Piece’ Episode 896 Preview, Spoilers: Can Luffy Beat The World’s Strongest Bounty Hunter?

-The latest episode of One Piece featured a side story of the world’s greatest bounty hunter named Cidre.
+The latest episode of One Piece featured a side story of the world’s greatest bounty hunter: Cidre.
 Cidre ordered his men to go after Monkey D. Luffy and the Straw Hat Pirates.
 Luckily, though the Thousand Sunny took a huge amount of damage, the Straw Hat Pirates managed to escape using Coup de Burst.
 However, while finding a store that sells cola in the island, Luffy once again encountered Cidre’s group, leaving him with no choice but to fight.

 In One Piece Episode 895, Luffy reunited with Boa Hancock, the Pirate Empress and one of the Seven Warlords of the Sea.
 After learning about Hancock’s presence on the island, Cidre also told his subordinates to go after her head.
-Luffy and Hancock managed to defeat all the enemies in front of them which forced Cidre to show up and deal with the enemies himself.
+Luffy and Hancock managed to defeat all the enemies in front of them, which forced Cidre to show up and deal with the enemies himself.

 The preview for One Piece Episode 896, which is titled “Side Story!
 Clash!
 Luffy vs. the King of Carbonation!,” hinted at the intense battle between Luffy, Hancock, and Cidre.